Terra Cresta: Gameplay

 The player controls the "Wing Galibur" fighter craft and must shoot down the incoming enemy craft in the air and on the ground.

 The game uses a unique powerup system: small capsules appear on the ground.
 Once the player has shot all of them down, the game awards the player with a piece that attaches onto the Wing Galibur.
 Four different pieces are available to give the Wing Galibur extra firepower and wider shots.
 They also act as shields, giving the player extra hits before they die.
 Should the player add all pieces to the ship and press the "transform" button, the Wing Galibur will transform into an invulnerable flaming phoenix for a brief period of time.
 Additionally, the player can press the transform button without all pieces to cause the pieces to split from the Wing Galibur and move into a triangular shape around the player.
 While separated, the pieces are invulnerable to all enemy fire, while the main ship is not.
 If the player is hit while separated, the Wing Galibur will revert to a singular craft.

 Conversions

 Terra Cresta was ported to several home systems.
-European publisher Ocean Software published conversions for the Amstrad CPC, ZX Spectrum and Commodore 64 on their Imagine Software label, while Nihon Bussan themselves published a version for the Family Computer in Japan.
+European publisher Ocean Software published conversions for the ZX Spectrum and Commodore 64 on their Imagine Software label, while Nichibutsu published a version for the Family Computer in Japan.
 The Famicom release was later published in North America for the Nintendo Entertainment System by Vic Tokai; it features a few alterations from the Japanese version, such as a remade soundtrack and the ability to customize the position of the player's ships when they separate from formation.
-In 1992, Japanese developer Dempa ported both Terra Cresta and its predecessor Moon Cresta to the X68000 as the debut title in their Video Game Anthology line of arcade game re-releases, titled Video Game Anthology Vol. 1 - Moon Cresta / Terra Cresta.
+In 1992, Japanese developer Dempa ported both Terra Cresta and its predecessor Moon Cresta to the X68000 as the debut title in their Video Game Anthology line of arcade game re-releases, titled Video Game Anthology Vol. 1 – Moon Cresta / Terra Cresta.

+In 2022, the game was re-released as an in-built game on the Sega Astro City Mini V.